 Age of the fence/weathering

 Over the many years asbestos fencing has been around, there are continuous environmental factors that will have caused and continue to cause damage to your fence.
 The build up of external factors including weathering from rain, sun, wind and hail all add up over time and cause a lifetime of damage to your fencing.
 Because of these circumstances, asbestos fencing is prone to breaking off and releasing microparticles, posing a risk to humans if inhaled.
-It is essential to invest in asbestos fence removal services if necessary, as these weathering effects are only going to cause further damage over time.
+It is essential to invest in asbestos fence removal service Perth services if necessary, as these weathering effects are only going to cause further damage over time.

 Physical damage to fencing is one of the more common ways asbestos can be released into the atmosphere.
 Physical damage can include any sort of collision with the fencing, vandalism, uneven soil pressure, fire damage, plant damage, and much more.
 If your asbestos fencing has been damaged in any way, it is likely that this highly toxic material has already started being released in the environment.
-If your fence is showing any of these signs, it is crucial you have your asbestos fence removed immedietely.
+If your fence is showing any of these signs, it is crucial you have your asbestos fence removed immediately.

 What are my options if my asbestos fence is damaged?

-There are a couple options you have when it comes to asbestos fence removal.
+There are a couple of options you have when it comes to asbestos fence removal.
 Remediation measures are available to repair your fencing, however, it is important to research your options and also consider removing the fence altogether.

 Repair/remediation of asbestos fence

-When it comes to the remediation of your asbestos fence, there are different measures you can take depending on your fence’s overall condition.
+When it comes to the remediation of your asbestos removal, there are different measures you can take depending on your fence’s overall condition.
 Here is a rough guide on how to deal with asbestos fencing:

 Good/fair: This is where your fence shows little signs of deterioration or damage.
 Damages could include minor scratches or small breakages.
 At this stage, it is essential that you monitor your fence to ensure no further damage.
 Actions that can be taken to improve the maintenance of your fence include painting the fence or patching up damaged areas.